bearcms/demos/README.md

 4. Open `http://localhost/path-to-the-demo/public/index.php` in your browser.
 Every demo application comes with an administrator user already set up so you can log in by opening `http://localhost/path-to-the-demo/public/index.php/admin` and using the email `demo@example.com` and the password `123456`.

+## Learning tips

+In every demo, you will find a couple of directories.

+- The `public` directory is the place you must point your browser to run the application.
+Here the index.php file just initializes the demo.
+Nothing interesting here.
+- The `data` directory stores the application data.
+Boring.
+- The `app` directory is the most interesting one.
+This is the place where the specific demo code is located.
+Everything starts with the `app/index.php` file so be sure to check him first.
+Comments on almost every line will help you along the way.

 ## Available demos

 ### [Make a theme](https://github.com/bearcms/demos/tree/master/make-a-theme)